-The population of the state of Arizona grew by 6.8% between 2010 and 2015.
-It’s one of the 10 fastest-growing states in the U.S. From July 2020 to July 2021, its population rose to 7.28 million from 7.18 million, a 1.4% growth rate, which lagged only Texas and Florida.
-Are you considering moving to Arizona?
+According to U.S. Census data, Arizona is one of the fastest growing states in the U.S. From July 2020 to July 2021, its population rose to 7.28 million from 7.18 million, a 1.4% growth rate, which lagged only Texas and Florida.
+Are you considering moving to the Grand Canyon State?
 Maybe you’re drawn by the beautiful mountains or the low cost of living.
 If so, here are 15 things you should know about the state before you go.
 Consider working with a financial advisor to be sure you thoroughly evaluate all your options and resources for a move.

 1. The Grand Canyon never gets old.

 Arizona isn’t called The Grand Canyon State for nothing.
 The Grand Canyon is the state’s biggest attraction – and arguably the country’s biggest attraction, too.
 If you’re thinking of moving to Arizona, don’t wait too long before heading to the Grand Canyon.

 2. Cooking with cactus is big in Arizona.

 The abundant cacti of Arizona aren’t just a valuable part of the state’s desert ecosystems.
 They’re also a part of the culinary scene in Arizona.
 You’ll see evidence of the cactus on menus across the state, in prickly pear syrups, cactus tacos and more.

 Find out now: How much house can I afford?